Skip to main content

 The session has a built-in cookie jar.
 It captures Set-Cookie from every response and replays the right cookies on subsequent requests, scoped to domain and path the way browsers do.

-If your app already manages cookies somewhere else (shared store across many sessions, or you're proxying for another tool that owns the jar), turn the internal jar off:
+If cookies are already managed elsewhere (a shared store across many sessions, or proxying for another tool that owns the jar), turn the internal jar off:

 sess := httpcloak.NewSession("chrome-latest", httpcloak.WithoutCookieJar())

-With the jar off, Set-Cookie values from responses aren't stored, and nothing gets auto-injected on later requests.
-You handle the Cookie header yourself per-request.
+With the jar off, Set-Cookie values are not stored and nothing gets auto-injected on later requests.
+The Cookie header is yours to manage per-request.
 See Disabling the Cookie Jar for the full pattern.

 Local source address